Skip to Content

 Skooliepalooza exists in an area where there literally is NO firewood that can be gathered.
 If you do see some small pieces of deadwood around, it’s actually important to the fragile desert ecosystem.

-🪵 If you’re looking for an in to meet new people, having an extra bundle of firewood is it.
+🪵 If you’re looking for an excuse to meet new people, having an extra bundle of firewood is it.

 7. Pack a Onesie!